sinhakislay/SPfx-graphtoolkit/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
 - In the file serve.json chnage the tenant url to your tenant url https://<<yourtenant.sharepoint.com/_layouts/15/workbench.aspx
-- Go to folder .\sharepoint\solution and imstall the package file spfx-mgt.sppkg in SharePoint Tenant in Apps in SharePoint, for more details have a look at https://youtu.be/UjsxLvIEZdA
+- Go to folder .\sharepoint\solution and install the package file spfx-mgt.sppkg in SharePoint Tenant in Apps in SharePoint, for more details have a look at https://youtu.be/UjsxLvIEZdA
 - Also grant permissions for API if not done already in SharePoint Tenant Admin site
 ![](APIAccess.png)
 - in the command-line run: